Carrier Dome Runoff Now Being Put to Use

 “This is one of those projects you become very proud of,” says Pete Sala, senior associate athletics director of facility operations and Carrier Dome managing director.
 “This building is 35-years old, yet we’re adding elements that help us take it into the future.”

 The complex system funnels rain and snowmelt from a portion of the Carrier Dome rooftop into underground storage tanks, allows for filtration and chlorination of the water, and then puts it into holding tanks, where the water is pumped into the women’s and men’s rooms for use in toilet cisterns.
-See an infographic that explains the process.

 Not only is the storm water being put to use, it’s also taking away some of the burden on the sewage treatment plant.